skypjack/entt/README.md

 A persistent view returns all the entities and only the entities that have at least the given components.
-Moreover, it's guaranteed that the entity list is thightly packed in memory for fast iterations.<br/>
+Moreover, it's guaranteed that the entity list is tightly packed in memory for fast iterations.<br/>
 In general, persistent views don't stay true to the order of any set of components unless users explicitly sort them.